abdulraoufatia/microblog/README.md

 - EXPOSE in Dockerfile is not respected, but can be used for local testing.
 Only HTTP requests are supported.

 ## Database Migration
 The model class created wthin app/models.py defines the initial database structure (or schema) for this application.
 As the applcication will grow, the database schema will require changes to made.
-Alembic is a migration framework used by Flask-Migrate and will enable chema changes without database being re-created from scratch every time a change needs to be made.
+Alembic is a migration framework used by Flask-Migrate and will enable schema changes without database being re-created from scratch every time a change needs to be made.
 Alembic maintains a migration repository, which is a directory in which it stores its migration scripts.
 Each time a change is made to the database schema, a migration script is added to the repository with the details of the change.

-Flask-Migrate exposes its commands through the `flask` command, we the `flask` command is utalised through `flask run`, a sub-command native to Flask.
+Flask-Migrate exposes its commands through the `flask` command, the `flask` command is utilised through `flask run`, a sub-command native to Flask.
 The `flask db` sub-command is added by Flask-Migrate to manage everything related to database migrations.
-To enable easier and safer database the `falsk db`sub command was utalised.
+To enable easier and safer database migrations the `falsk db`sub command was utilised.

 ![database-migration-repository](./images/L-252_Database_Migration_Repository.png)